Education in South Africa: 1994 to 2022

-Under Apartheid South Africa, there were eight education departments that followed different curricula and offered different standards of learning quality.
+Under apartheid South Africa, there were eight education departments that followed different curricula and offered different standards of learning quality.
 This included nationwide departments for coloured people, for Indians and for black people, a department for independent schools, and provincial departments for white people in each of the former four provinces.
 Some of the Bantustans that were incorporated back into South Africa in 1994 also had their own education departments.

 In terms of the Interim Constitution, the Mandela government restructured these departments as well as tertiary education departments, splitting responsibilities between nine newly formed provincial education departments and a single national education department.
 It also set about reforming the educational system by first removing all racially offensive and outdated content and then introducing continuous assessment into schools.

 The South African Schools Act, 1996 was promulgated to "provide for a uniform system for the organisation, governance and funding of schools".

 1997 to 2005

 In 1997, the government launched its new education system called Curriculum 2005, which would be based on "outcomes based education" (OBE).
 By 2006 it was clear that OBE as a social experiment had failed, and it was quietly shelved.

-In 2005, The concept of Outcomes Based Education (OBE), Curriculum identifies the new national curriculum framework introduced in grade 1 in 1998 and progressively is being included to subsequent grades of the basic education.
+In 2005, the concept of Outcomes-Based Education (OBE) Curriculum identified the new national curriculum framework introduced in grade 1 in 1998, which was progressively included in subsequent grades of basic education.
 Outcome Based Education regards learning in South Africa as an interactive process between educators and learners, with the learner at the centre and the educator serving as a facilitator.